Matthew Aimers, Who Allegedly Groped Waitress At His Wedding Reception, Appears In Court With Wife By His Side

 When the young woman rebuffed his advances, Aimers allegedly followed her into the women’s bathroom and pulled her into an empty stall, where he sexually assaulted her and exposed himself.
 The girl was able to break away, but Aimers continued to proposition her and even offered her $100, prosecutors said.

-The situation continued to spiral out of control, and police said Aimers was part of a fight that broke out when an employee told he that he was not allowed to bring alcohol outside.
+The situation continued to spiral out of control, and police said Aimers was part of a fight that broke out when an employee told him that he was not allowed to bring alcohol outside.
 Aimers is accused of punching the worker and later scuffling with police when they arrived to break up the brawl.

-Reports of the alleged wedding reception sexual assault and ensuing brawl made national headlines at the time, with the New York Post even referring to the incident the “wedding from hell.”
+Reports of the alleged wedding reception sexual assault and ensuing brawl made national headlines at the time, with the New York Post even referring to the incident as the “wedding from hell.”
 At the time, some commenters predicted that Aimers would be having a very short marriage given the charges against him, but his wife’s support in court this week may have proven them wrong.

 Video and pictures taken from outside the courtroom showed the two holding hands as they walked in together.